Wall Street Pummels Annaly Capital Management Inc. (NLY) After Recent Earnings Report

 BofA Securities gave a rating of “Neutral” to NLY, setting the target price at $7.25 in the report published on February 14th of the current year.

-During the last 5 trading sessions, NLY rose by +1.53%, which changed the moving average for the period of 200-days by -23.24% in comparison to the 20-day moving average, which settled at $21.30.
-In addition, Annaly Capital Management Inc. saw -30.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NLY fell by -2.06%, which changed the moving average for the period of 200-days by -24.29% in comparison to the 20-day moving average, which settled at $21.45.
+In addition, Annaly Capital Management Inc. saw -31.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading